awesomerank/awesomerank.github.io/lists/jondot/awesome-react-native.md

 - [Makeicon ★34](https://github.com/beplus/makeicon) - Generates mobile app icons in all resolutions for both iOS and Android
 - [BugSnag](https://www.bugsnag.com/platforms/react-native-error-reporting/) - A tool that logs native & JS errors.
 Has a free tier.
 Includes useful data about the user, environment, session, release, etc.
 - [React Native Actions ★36](https://github.com/lucasbento/react-native-actions) - Run React Native actions from within VSCode.
+- [Electrode Native ★331](https://github.com/electrode-io/electrode-native) - A platform to ease the integration of React Native components in existing mobile applications.

 ## Seeds

 Get a head start on development with an existing seed.

 - [🔥 Ignite ★3952](https://github.com/infinitered/ignite) - An unfair start for React Native - Generator CLI for redux/sagas and more.
+- [React Native Seed★219](https://reactnativeseed.com) - A set of React Native Boilerplates to choose from.
+MobX or Redux for state-management, TypeScript or Flow for static type checking and CRNA or plain React Native for the stack - By the creators of Native Base
 - [React-Native-Starter-Pack ★32](https://github.com/iSimar/React-Native-Starter-Pack) - React Native 0.34 + React-Redux (w/ Redux-Storage) + Native Base + Code Push
 - [react-native-webpack-starter-kit ★829](https://github.com/jhabdas/react-native-webpack-starter-kit)
 - [react-native-babel ★238](https://github.com/roman01la/react-native-babel)